aslepyan/CompressiveTactileSubsampling/README.md

 The folder `Subsampling_Code\realTime` is for the application of real-time reconstruction or classification without any data processing outside the sensor.<br />
 To realize the real-time reconstruction, firstly, the user is expected to have a reasonable learned dictionary using the K-SVD method.
 After adjusting some parameters, the user needs to upload the `realTimeBinaryReconPBP.ino` to the sensor.
 Then, they run the `helperMat.m` and `dict2Arduino_recon.m` to transfer the dictionary and its helper matrices to the sensor.
 Finally, the user can visualize the real-time tactile images by using `realTimeVis.m`.<br />
 For its simulation, the user needs to upload the file named `realTimeBinaryReconPBP.ino` and determine the accuracy by using the `realTimeSimu.m`, while all the remaining operations are the same as the real-time reconstruction.<br />
-As for the real-time classification, first of all, the user is required to get the library (a matrix with the flattened full-raster images as its columns) through `libTraining.m` as mentioned above.
+As for the real-time classification, first of all, the user is required to get the library through `libTraining.m` as mentioned above.
 After adjusting some parameters, the user needs to upload the `realTimeBinarySRC.ino` to the sensor.
 Then, they run the `dict2Arduino_class.m` to transfer the library to the sensor.
 Last, they can visualize the real-time classification through the serial monitor in the Arduino.

 * `realTimeBinaryReconPBP` contains the Arduino code to enable the sensor to sample the tactile data in real time by using the binary subsampling method, and to reconstruct the subsampled image by a learned dictionary patch by patch.
 * `realTimeBinaryReconPBPSimu` contains the Arduino code to enable the sensor to sample and reconstruct the full raster tactile data, which has been sampled and stored.
 This simulation aims to determine the accuracy of the real-time reconstruction method by a learned dictionary patch by patch.